15 Best Places to Live in Texas in 2024

 • Bike Score: 42

-Located within the suburban Dallas sprawl, Irving, Texas, is a part of the Dallas-Fort Worth metropolitan area.
-Irving residents enjoy the best of both worlds regarding the city's delights and suburban lifestyle, as it’s excellent for those looking for shorter commutes.
+Another town located within the suburban Dallas sprawl, Irving, Irving and its residents enjoy the best of both worlds: the city's delights and the suburban lifestyle.
+Irving is an excellent choice if you're looking to move to a place with shorter commute times.

-As a whole, Irving boasts plenty of urban features, but many of its neighborhoods are on the quiet side, offering family-friendly havens with well-regarded school systems that are quiet and safe.
-Additionally, Irving hosts many popular community events, from those celebrating the city's diversity to those delivering entertainment ranging from music to comedy.
+As a whole, Irving has its own venues for food, shopping, and fun, but many of its neighborhoods are on the quiet side, drawing retirees and families, especially with well-regarded school systems.
+Additionally, Irving hosts many popular community events, from those celebrating the city's diversity to musical and comedic entertainment.

 Back view of man in hoody walking dog along Mandalay Canal in Irving, Texas, USA.